sakshi-sky/mediface/README.md

-# GFG--HealthTech
+# MediFace

-Some Screenshots of the APplication to get basic idea how it works -
+Some Screenshots of the Web Application to get basic idea how it works -

 ### Login-Page